 Why Test Café?

 Automation testers mostly opt for Selenium, when it comes to automating the testing of web applications.
-Selenium being an open-source tool and its support for many programming languages and browsers, make it a widely accepted automation tool among the testers.
+Selenium is an open-source tool and its support for many programming languages and browsers, makes it a widely accepted automation tool among testers.
 But those who have worked with Selenium are aware of the many challenges in it, like having to manage different types of wait, the need to install drivers for browser support, the need to match the driver and browser versions to avoid compatibility issues, etc. Test Café is a solution for all these challenges.

 Features of Test Café

-How to setup Test Café?
+How to set up Test Café?

 Steps to install nvm-for-windows

 Now, we have nvm-for-windows successfully installed in our machine.